3 Texting Signals That Your Partner's Playing Games, So Hang Up

 2. They're Making You Question Yourself

 Texting is tricky because you have no idea how someone is saying whatever it is they're texting you.
-Though it's easy to misinterpret a message, if your partner always makes you feel bad about your texts or they completely twist your words around, it may be time to talk IRL.
+Although it's easy to misinterpret a message, if your partner always makes you feel bad about your texts or they completely twist your words around, it may be time to talk IRL.

 "Look out for people who create drama by purposefully misinterpreting your texts," Cox says.
 "For example, if you send them a sweet, 'Good morning!' text message after not hearing from them for a few days and they respond with something passive-aggressive such as, 'Sorry, I don't have time to text you every five minutes, I've been really busy.'"
 There's nothing more frustrating than having your words be misinterpreted.
-Though needing to clarify something can just mean your partner is confused about your tone, your partner intentionally making you question your words on a regular basis can be a sign you're not on the same page.
+Although needing to clarify something can just mean your partner is confused about your tone, your partner intentionally making you question your words on a regular basis can be a sign you're not on the same page.

 If you and your partner have different texting preferences, try talking in person about the ways you best communicate.
 You should never have to feel bad for being yourself or expressing your needs.
 "Stop yourself from being dragged into their manipulative mind games," Cox says.
 "At a certain point, it gets boring."